yyvess/jsconf/README.md

-JSON configuration library for Java Spring application, build on the top of Typesafe config.
+Spring configuration module provides JSON & HOCON support, build on the top of Typesafe config

 JSConf
 ======